 Some say that the cost of tuition can be balanced out by the benefits of the network.
 In fact, one Harvard grad said that 60% of his seed capital was a direct result of being an MBA student.
-For me, my time in business school connected me with my current business partner at ZipBooks, a software we created to give more options than just Xero vs. Quickbooks.
+For me, my time in business school connected me with my current business partner at ZipBooks, .a software we created to give more options than just the big competitors.

 Funding options and higher salaries can cancel out the high cost of tuition for some, but it is still worth doing your own calculations.

 As a woman, the choice to attend business school should merit extra consideration.
 Aside from the price, the cost of time is something that female entrepreneurs may not be willing to pay.

 For some, time is a luxury that can not be sacrificed.
 Statistically, women are more likely to have career interruptions than men, so the two-year loss early on in your career may not be worth it.
 On the other hand, the two years at business school can be a much-needed break, a breath of fresh air, a time to refocus.
 It may be worth it to gift yourself this opportunity—it just depends on your timeframe.

 Another consideration is the gender distribution of MBA students.
 The rates of women in business schools are rising, but women still do not make up the majority in more than a handful of MBA programs.
 For you, this could be a good or bad thing.
 As a woman, you will be a value to your program because you offer a different perspective.
 However, you may also feel increased isolation or fiercer competition for your place at the top.

 We want to see more women in business school, but it’s important to note that you will face unique obstacles in your MBA journey.